-PIA has evidenced good operational resilience in 2020 in the wake of Covid-19 pandemic with limited incidents and impact on financial risks.
+PIA has continued to evidence good operational resilience in 2021 in the wake of the Coronavirus (Covid-19) pandemic.
 The crisis is likely to have a long-lasting effect on the business environment.

-The Company continues to monitor the effects of the coronavirus (COVID-19) outbreak which was declared as a pandemic by the World Health Organization on 11 March 2020.
-PIA's solvency and liquidity positions during 2020 have not been materially impacted by the outbreak.
+PIA's solvency and liquidity positions during 2021 have not been materially impacted by the outbreak.
 PIA's mortality and morbidity exposures are limited due to the nature of the reinsurance arrangements in place, with at least 75% of the risk being reinsured to a highly rated external counterparty.

-Both mortality and persistency are closely monitored on a monthly basis and no specific provisions are deemed necessary for potential future COVID-19 impacts at Q4 2020.
+Both mortality and persistency are closely monitored on a monthly basis and no specific provisions are deemed necessary for potential future COVID-19 impacts at Q4 2021.